RogerMarsh/dptdb/README.txt

 The package is available only as a source distribution.
 It is built with the `MinGW`_ toolchain on Microsoft Windows, or a port of MinGW to an Operating System able to run `SWIG`_ under `Wine`_.

+This version of the package is known to work with MinGW-6.3.0 but not with MinGW-5.3.0, MinGW-4.9.3, or MinGW-4.8.1.
+The previous version of the package, dpt3.0-dptdb-0.6.3, is known to work with MinGW-5.3.0, MinGW-4.9.3, and MinGW-4.8.1; but not with MinGW-6.3.0.

 Setup will download the DPT API `source`_ and `documentation`_ zip files if an internet connection is available.

 There is no separate documentation for Python.